Day Trip & Activity Ideas

-- To Playa Amarillo: If you’d like to take a short walk/hike you can walk north on Gigante’s beach and up to the top of the hill at the end of the beach and check out the great view from the top of the hill of Playa Amarillo to the north and Gigante to the south.
+To Playa Amarillo from Gigante: Once in Gigante, if you’d like to take a short walk/hike you can walk north on Gigante’s beach and up to the top of the hill at the end of the beach and check out the great view from the top of the hill of Playa Amarillo to the north and Gigante to the south.
 There is a local restaurant called Buena Vista right there if you’d like to sit and enjoy the view with some Toñas.
-You can follow a trail further up and then down this hill that will take you to Playa Amarillo or you can take the more adventurous staircase in the rocks just below Buena Vista.
-For an easier route to Playa Amarillo, head south on the main road in Gigante through the river bed.
+You can follow a trail further up and then down this hill that will take you to Playa Amarillo or for an easier route to Playa Amarillo, head north on the main road in Gigante across the riverbed.
 About 60 yards past the river bed take the left turn up and over the hill and you will come down to Playa Amarillo.

-- To the top of El Pie de Gigante: El Pie de Gigante translates to Giant’s Foot which is exactly what the land formation on the south end of Gigante’s bay looks like.
-Head to the south end of the beach and just before the rocks head inland.
+To the top of El Pie de Gigante: El Pie de Gigante translates to Giant’s Foot, the land formation at the south end of the beach that Gigante got its name from.
+Head to the south end of the beach and just before the rocks, head inland.
 Follow the trail that goes up to the right.
-You will need to climb some lose rocks a little so please do not attempt this hike if you are not a comfortable climber.
+You will need to climb some lose rocks so please do not attempt this hike if you are not a comfortable climber.
 From the top of the Giant’s foot you have stunning views in all directions and can look over the sheer cliff on the other side.